 But who decides which transactions should next be added to the latest block?

 Typically, miners are free to pick or leave whichever transactions they wish.
 To incentivize them to choose yours, you can pay them a small part of the transaction.
-This, however, should not be viewed as necessary, since miners have another incentive to make blocks, known as a block reward.
+This, however, should not be viewed as necessary since miners have another incentive to make blocks, known as a block reward.

-Whenever a new block is added to the chain, the miner who submits it is rewarded with new Bitcoin.
+Whenever a new block is added to the chain, the miner who submits it is rewarded with a new Bitcoin.
 The exact amount has changed over time and decreases as the network grows.
 Block rewards are the system’s natural way of minting new money.

 When the transaction becomes a part of the blockchain, it is officially executed.

-D. How Blocks are Validated
+4. How Blocks are Validated

-Above we discussed how newly verified transactions are added to a block, which is then added to the existing blockchain.
+Above, we discussed how newly verified transactions are added to a block, which is then added to the existing blockchain.
 But how do we know that the new transactions are legitimate?

 Miners must perform a proof-of-work.

 Essentially, proof-of-work is the concept according to which the most trusted version of the ledger is the one that’s had the most computational work put into it.
-Proof-of-work requires that data be difficult and time consuming to create but easy and fast to validate.
+Proof-of-work requires that data be difficult and time-consuming to create but easy and fast to validate.

-Here, miners must solve a mathematical puzzle in order to add their block to the existing blockchain, and this puzzle takes some time to solve.
+Here, miners must solve a mathematical puzzle to add their block to the existing blockchain, and this puzzle takes some time to solve.
 Specifically, this puzzle is to guess an input that will result in a hash that begins with a certain number of zeros.

 Here’s how it works:

 Say a miner is working on a block.
 At the top of this block is the hash of the last block on the blockchain.
-Beneath that are all the transactions that miner has picked up.
-Beneath that, the miner adds a number, called a nonce.
+Beneath that are all the transactions that the miner has picked up.
+Beneath that, the miner adds a number called a nonce.
 Then he performs a hash algorithm on the entire block.